Hematopoietic Cell Transplantation for Non-Hodgkin's Lymphoma

 Refractory disease is a failure to attain a complete or partial response.
 The refractoriness can be primary (failure to respond to initial therapy) or secondary (initial response but failure to respond after disease relapse).

-Aetna considers autologous hematopoietic cell transplantation experimental and investigational for persons with any of the following contraindications to autologous hematopoietic cell transplantation for the treatment of NHL:
+Aetna considers autologous hematopoietic cell transplantation experimental, investigational, or unproven for persons with any of the following contraindications to autologous hematopoietic cell transplantation for the treatment of NHL:

 -